Nothing has happened in the past; it happened in the Now. Nothing will ever happen in the future; it will happen in the Now

 But as I reached the latter part of the book, something shifted.
 It was as if a light bulb went on, and I finally understood what Eckhart Tolle was trying to convey.
 His words began to resonate deeply, and they left a profound mark on me.

 I’m not someone who spends hours meditating or practicing mindfulness in the traditional sense.
 That’s just not my style.
-But what struck me most about this book were the practical ways it encourages us to bring presence into everyday tasks.
+But what struck me most about this book was the practical ways it encourages us to bring presence into everyday tasks.

-Tolle’s tips—on how to observe your surroundings, focus on the Now, and truly be present—are things I can do every day.
+Tolle’s tips, on how to observe your surroundings, focus on the Now, and truly be present, are things I can do every day.
 It’s not about finding extra time in my schedule; it’s about shifting my mindset during the moments I already have.

 One of my favorite insights from the book is this: